GoogleCloudPlatform/podcast/site/content/post/episode-69-server-density/index.md

 FRANCESC: Could you share a little bit of the amount of traffic that you're doing?
 Or what's the difference in cost between running your own servers-- you say that you were owning so many SSDs-- to just migrating everything to Cloud Bigtable?

 DAVID: Yep, so the cost of Cloud Bigtable is a lot more predictable because we can see exactly how many writes per second we're buying for the per-node cost.
-And the graphing that Google Cloud Platform control panel provides is pretty good, and it just shows us the absolute numbers.
+And the graphing that Google Cloud control panel provides is pretty good, and it just shows us the absolute numbers.
 That means we can see pretty easily the exact number of writes that we're doing and how we need to scale it.

 When it came down to MongoDB and the previous architecture, was not as transparent in terms of being able to see where we're at in terms of the scalability.
 There's no direct correlation between the number of writes and the hardware that we have.
 And so we have a lot of benchmarking and testing.
 And typically we would see that we needed to scale through proxy metrics, like the response times or the APIs, rather than actually knowing that we're hitting the limits of the writes that the product can provide.